List of The Transformers characters: Humans

+After being given life by Vector Sigma on Cybertron and arriving on Earth, the newly created Aerialbots back at The Ark watch a TV show where a young daughter with brown hair and pigtails says to her middle-aged father "She (mostly likely meaning her mother) had to go buy new furniture, don't!" as he sits on a chair that breaks.
+The Aerialbot then turns off the show saying that he "can't stand it".

 Nebulans

 Nebulans are humanoid aliens from the planet Nebulos who co-operate with the Transformers.
 Some Nebulans have allied with the Autobots, others with the Decepticons.
 The Nebulans' first and last appearance was in the three-part episode The Rebirth, which was intended as the pilot episode of the fourth season, but ended up being the season's only episode and the last episode in the entire series.

 Nebulan Headmasters

 The Nebulans who co-operate with the Headmasters transform into the Transformers' heads.